structuralbioinformatics/CAMDA2019-DILI/README.md

 ### Outline

 1. Analyze the compounds
-2. Identify genes that separate better Most/Less vs. DILI drugs
+2. Identify gene signature to separate DILI and no-DILI drugs
 3. Classify drugs

 ### 1. Analyze the compounds

+Script: `analysis_of_compounds.Rmd`.
-In the script `analysis_of_compounds.Rmd`, we first analyzed the different DILIRank categories for each compound, removing the ambiguous drugs.
-Then, we analyzed the number of gene expression samples for each compound depending on the conditions of cell line, dose and time.
+We first analyzed the different DILIRank categories for each compound, removing the ambiguous drugs.
+Then, we analyzed the number of gene expression samples for each compound depending on the conditions of cell line, concentration and time.
 We written a summary of the analysis in the table `summary_compounds.tsv`.

+### 2. Identify gene signature to separate DILI and no-DILI drugs

+Script: `gene_test_across_samples_phh_10_24_mixlessmost.Rmd`.
+First, we retrieved the gene expression samples from cell line PHH (liver primary cell), dose concentration 10 µM and time 24 h.
+Then, for each landmark gene, we calculated a Wilcoxon test between the gene expression values of the DILI and no-DILI drugs.
+We written a summary of the output values in the table `gene_test_landmark_phh_10_24_noout_mixlessmost.tsv` and a heatmap in `heatmap_phh_mixlessmost_10_24_landmark_noout_above1_5_mixlessmost.pdf`.